 - Add the flaxseed meal, baking powder and salt to bowl, stirring until blended.
 Spoon and spread into prepared pans, smoothing the tops.

-- Bake in preheated oven for 90 minutes until top appears dry and a toothpick inserted in center of each loaf come out clean.
+- Bake in preheated oven for 35 to 40 minutes until top appears dry and a toothpick inserted in center of each loaf come out clean.

 - Transfer pans to a cooling rack and cool 10 minutes.
 Using parchment overhang, remove loaves from pan.
 Cool completely.
 Slice each loaf into 8 slices and eat (toasting optional, but recommended!)